-So strongly resembling his father, Count Leo Tolstoy, that wished that he wore a smock instead of conventional listnes, Count Ilya Tolstoy spoke before the Women's Club, monday afternoon, Nov.
+So strongly resembling his father, Count Leo Tolstoy, that one wished that he wore a smock instead of conventional clothes, Count Ilya Tolstoy spoke before the Women's Club, on Monday afternoon, Nov.
 6, at the Inn.
-His subject was The Truth About Russia."
-After being introduced by Mrs. In Told a subject with well chosen, because I aunched into his subject with well chosen, because I aunched into his subject with well chosen, are morally and financially bankrupt."
-He paid his respects to Mrs. Clare Sheridan and H. G. Wells for their maccurate reports of the conditions in Russia.
-He told that had lived 53 years in Russia.
-He traced the Russian financially for war and autocracy" he said.
+His subject was "The Truth About Russia."
+After being introduced by Mrs. Augustine J. Wilson, chairman of the philanthropic chapter, the speaker launched into his subject with well chosen, logical English which brought conviction that the "Bolsheviki are morally and financially bankrupt."
+He paid his respects to Mrs. Clare Sheridan and H. G. Wells for their inaccurate reports of the conditions in Russia.
+He told that he had lived 53 years in Russia.
+He traced the Russian civilization from the sixth century.
+"Bolshevism is the result of war and autocracy" he said.

 Among the Bolsheviki are leaders and the mob.
-He called Lenin an honest dreamer, Trotzsky an adventurer and the resent minister of education an insincere man.
+He called Lenin an honest dreamer, Trotzsky an adventurer and the present minister of education an insincere man.
 The mob following these leaders, it was shown, is the lowest class.
-The workers of Russia are uneducated, have no homes or roperty and Bolshevism kills the incentive to work.
-The rench Revolution had ideals of liberty, fraternity and equality.
+The workers of Russia are uneducated, have no homes or property and Bolshevism kills the incentive to work.
+The French Revolution had ideals of liberty, fraternity and equality.
 "Russia now has equality in misery and the methods and men of the Czar are being employed.
-Boltenism can not continue, for the dream has become a lightmare and Russia will have a government of, by and for the people."
+Bolshevism can not continue, for the dream has become a nightmare and Russia will have a government of, by and for the people."

-The Senior Toystoy, my father, was the 'autocrat of the universal mind,' a great moralist and a real Christian and would have been opposed to Bolshevism because he preached love and lived according to the Golden Rule," were the conclusions of the speaker.
+"The Senior Toystoy, my father, was the 'autocrat of the universal mind,' a great moralist and a real Christian and would have been opposed to Bolshevism because he preached love and lived according to the Golden Rule," were the conclusions of the speaker.